NishchayAnand/hotel-reservation-system/client/README.md

 **Can we improve the below state flow using redux?**

 hotel-listing page contains list of hotel-card.
 When a user clicks on a hotel-card, we need to navigate to the hotel-details page where we need (checkInDate, checkOutDate) details.
 Hence, we need to flow (checkInDate, checkOutDate) from hotel-listing to hotel-details via hotel-card (hotel-listing -> hotel-card -> hotel-details).

+**We want the users selections in the room-type-card component to be shared to its sibling bookg-summary component.
+What is the best approach to achieve this?**

+Answer: keep the simple lifted-state + prop approach.
+UseContext (Redux) adds value when many nested descendants need read/write access or the selection logic becomes shared across unrelated components.